 For years the $1.6 billion testosterone therapy industry has been making healthy men fear they are suffering from "Low T" and seek out unnecessary treatment, which carries significant cardiovascular health risks.
 In reality, the only condition this therapy has been approved to treat is hypogonadism.

-In this article, our Las Vegas personal injury attorneys answer frequently-asked-questions about testosterone lawsuits in Nevada, including negligence claims, standards of proof, and statutes of limitations.
+In this article, our Nevada personal injury attorneys answer frequently-asked-questions about testosterone lawsuits in Nevada, including negligence claims, standards of proof, and statutes of limitations.
 Click on a topic to jump to that section:

 - 1. What can I do if I got injured by testosterone in Las Vegas, NV?